 Native African languages are divided into four main families:

-· Afro-Asiatic languages: spoken by 350 million people in the Middle East, North Africa, the Horn of Africa and the Sahel region.
+• Afro-Asiatic languages: spoken by 400 million people in the Middle East, North Africa, the Horn of Africa and the Sahel region.
+This group is made up by over 240 languages.

 Languages spoken in Africa

-Despite the term “African language or tongue” sometimes being used, there is no one African language as such; rather, the inhabitants of the African continent use multiple different tongues and languages to communicate, work, have fun, buy and sell.
+Despite the fact that the term “African language or tongue” is sometimes used, there is no one African language as such; rather, the inhabitants of this continent use multiple different tongues and languages on their everyday life.

 Some of the languages spoken in Africa are:

 • Arabic: the Arabic language is the most spoken language on the continent.
-In North Africa, it is used every day by 170 million people to communicate.
+In North Africa, it is used by 210 million people to communicate on a daily basis.

 • Amharic: it is the second most spoken Semitic language in the world after Arabic.
 There are around 25 million speakers, the majority of whom are in Ethiopia.

-• Afrikaans: it is the third most spoken language in South Africa where there are around 23 million speakers.
+• Afrikaans: it is the third most spoken language in South Africa where there are almost 7 million speakers.

 • Lingala: it is spoken in the Congo by more than 10 million people.

-• Somali: it is used by approximately 17 million speakers in Somalia, Djibouti, Ethiopia, Yemen and Kenya.
+• Somali: it is used by approximately 24 million speakers in Somalia, Djibouti, Ethiopia, Yemen and Kenya

-• Yoruba: 20 million people speak Yoruba in the western region of Africa.
-It is the mother tongue of the people of Nigeria, Benin and Togo, as well as some communities in other areas of Africa, Europe and America.
+• Yoruba: roughly 45 million people speak Yoruba in the western region of Africa.
+It is the native language of the people of Nigeria, Benin and Togo, as well as some communities in other areas of Africa, Europe and America.

-• Zulu: it is the language of the Zulu people made up of some 10 million speakers, the vast majority (more than 95%) live in South Africa.
+• Zulu: it is the language of the Zulu people made up of approximately 11 million speakers, the vast majority (more than 95%) live in South Africa.

 European languages in Africa

-One of the main impacts of the colonisation of Africa was the arrival of European languages to the content, where they are mainly used as lingua franca (or vehicular languages) in many countries today.
+One of the main impacts of the colonisation of Africa was the arrival of European languages to the continent: they are mainly used as lingua franca (or vehicular languages) in many countries today.

-Languages such as German, English and French were brought to the continent by colonists to facilitate communication with the conquered communities.
-However, assimilating the languages of the colonists on this content was not as extensive as in the case of European territories.
+Languages such as German, English and French were brought to the continent by colonists, although the assimilation of these languages on this continent was not as successful as in it was in European territories.

 Interesting facts about languages spoken in Africa

 More than 500 different languages are spoken in Nigeria.
 The official language is English, but many people speak Hausa, Igbo, Yoruba, Urhobo, Ibibio, Edo, Fulfulde and Kanuri.
-These languages belong to three different families: Afro-Asiatic, Nilo-Saharan and Niger-Congo.
-Hausa, Igbo and Yoruba are considered majority languages.
+These languages belong to three different families: Afro-Asiatic, Nilo-Saharan and Niger-Congo, the first three languages are considered majority languages.

 Swahili is the most spoken Niger-Congo language.
 Furthermore, it is one of the languages with the most speakers in the whole of Africa and is the lingua franca of western Africa.
 Teaching Swahili is compulsory in schools in Kenya.